lmiquel/livecoding-pokedex-ynov/README.md

 # livecoding-pokedex-ynov

-This is actually not a livecoding but the app I did to prepare the livecoding I struggled a bit to get the github pages deploy to work but yay it works
+This is actually not a livecoding but the app I did to prepare the livecoding;
+I struggled a bit to get the github pages deploy to work but yay it works

 ## Project Setup